 - Lemon juice - freshly squeezed, not from concentrate.
 I love the brightness that fresh lemon juice adds to the dressing.

 - Water for thinning the dressing - if you use the juice of a whole lemon you may not need the water.

-- Tahini - I love Kevala for the taste, plus it's slightly runny and not too thick.
+- Tahini - I love Kevala for the taste, plus it's not too thick.

 - Fine sea salt - adjust to your taste.
 Himalayan pink salt is a great choice as well.

 - Spring mix salad - the fresher the salad greens, the better!
 I prefer organic whenever possible, but if conventional salad greens are the only choice, that is fine.

 - Chickpeas - you can use canned chickpeas, or cook dried chickpeas for the best taste and texture.
 They are also known as garbanzo beans.

 - Serrano pepper - this freshly diced pepper adds a hot and spicy bite.
 I prefer the green unripe serrano peppers.

 - Cherry tomatoes - I love the fresh flavor they add.